saramcel/surfs_up/README.md

 ## Summary

-The analysis resulted in promising results.
-The temperature differences between June and December statistical metrics were not large, with December usually only about 3-4 degrees cooler than June.
-However, the minimum temperature is noticably cooler in December, so there might be a good reason to come up with a backup plan when the water is too cold to surf in and ice cream will be less popular.
-The
+The analysis showed promising results for the surf and ice cream shop.
+The temperature statistics from June and December did not show large differences, with December usually only about 3-4 degrees cooler than June.
+However, the minimum temperature is noticably cooler in December, so there might be a good reason to come up with a backup plan when the water is too cold to surf, and ice cream will be less popular.
+For example, we could also sell coffee and a small selection of sandwiches.

 ### Additional Queries